acetvertacova/php-individual-project/README.md

 }
 ```

- 2. Use Case: View Books (Authenticated User - User Role)
-Actor: Authenticated User (User Role)

-Description: An authenticated user can view all available books, search for books, but cannot perform administrative actions.
+ 2. `Use Case:` View Books (Authenticated User - User Role). `Actor:` Authenticated User (User Role). `Description:` An authenticated user can view all available books, search for books, but cannot perform administrative actions.

 Steps:
   - The user logs in with their credentials.